doivglser/mindevenviro-fanciful/README.md

   If "sudo redundanz -m" is running, then shi3lD will puff your MAC-Address, so you become a new IP.

   Depends on: start_shield, stop_shield

+* set_mysql_passwd (shell script)

+  To set up the MariaDB root password, please don't enter more then 13 chars.

+* install (shell script)

+  To install and update mindevenviro.

 # SHELL SCRIPTS DOT FILES AND CONTENT